Problem-Solving

 Preparing to use a problem-solving activity

-Below, I will share several high-value activity structures, giving you access to thousands of top-quality problem-solving activities.
-But no matter how good the activity looks, or how strong amatyeamtician you are, the best way you can prepare to use the activity in your lesson is to do the problem yourself.
+No matter how good the activity looks or how strong a mathematician you are, the best way you can prepare to use the activity in your lesson is to do the problem yourself.

 I say this all the time, but it rarely happens.
 The barrier is often a lack of time.
 But if we can save the time spent searching for problems by building up a selective set of reliable sources, then we can portion some of that time towards trying the problems ourselves.